masonmenges/masonm/_posts/2021-03-06-Anxiety-in-Gamers.md

 ---
 layout: post
 title: Anxiety In Gamers
-subtitle: Is there a difference between Gamers with different playstyles?
+subtitle: Is there a difference in General Anxiety between Gamers with different playstyles?
 tags: [Vizualizations, Data Science]
 ---